Statement of Faith

 We believe in the continuing presence and power of Jesus in our world through the Holy Spirit.

-The Spirit convicts us of sin, calls us to follow, and empowers us to speak Jesus’ words and do his works.
+The Spirit calls us to follow, convicts us of sin, and empowers us to speak Jesus’ words and do his works.
 The Spirit assures us that we belong to God, and continues to change us more and more into the image of Christ.
-Even so, until He returns or calls us home, we await the fullness of God’s kingdom and the glory that Christ intends for us.
+Even so, until the Lord returns or calls us home, we await the fullness of God’s kingdom and the glory that Christ intends for us.

 We believe that the Scriptures of the Old and New Testaments declare God’s authoritative and inspired word: